 - Hair Trim (every 3 to 4 months)

 There are, of course, other hair care practices you could include here and, as you can see, some can be done weekly, fortnightly or even monthly, it will depend on how simple or complex you want things to be and again how this will fit in with your lifestyle.
-I like to discuss this in my coaching calls, your hair regimen shouldn’t stress you up. (you can read this post to know more about daily, weekly and monthly hair care practices)
+Many of the hair care practices mentioned above, though very well known, are unnecessary.
+I like to discuss this in my coaching calls, your hair regimen shouldn’t stress you up.

 When deciding the frequency certain hair practices will have in your hair routine think through these questions: